makbn/docker_basics_tutorial/README.md

   See 'docker run --help'.
   ```

-  ok all you need is a VPN!
+  All you need is a VPN!

-ok lets try again:
+OK, lets try again:

 ```bash
 makbns-MacBook-Pro:~ makbn$ docker run hello-world